Building Apps for the Web

 If application response time remains constant despite an increase in the number of concurrent users or growth in the volume of data, the application is said to be scalable.
 This is difficult to attain because of the physical limitations of systems and application response degrades with an increase in load.
 However, scalability can be achieved through proper architecting.

 Performance is expected of all applications, especially those with a user interface.
-Performance improvement techniques include the use of caching at various levels—query caching within database, output caching of HTML, application-level caching.
+Performance improvement techniques include the use of caching at various levels—query caching within the database, output caching of HTML, application-level caching.
 Database replication can also improve performance by enabling the slaves to handle read-only queries.

 A good user experience (UX) is vital for the market success of a web app.
 This can be achieved with proper information architecture, accurate labeling, responsive interface, and other UX best practices.
 At Technogrips, we strive to create applications that offer a satisfying experience to end users.